-(1) Pursue "the shape of market" toward the next generation
+- (1) Pursue "the shape of the market" toward the next generation

-JPX Group will raise global competitiveness while working on enhancing the appeal of the Japanese market in various ways, from reviewing TSE's market structure and improving corporate governance to moving to a T+2 stock settlement cycle.

-(2) Launch and develop a comprehensive exchange
+JPX Group will raise its global competitiveness while working on enhancing the appeal of the Japanese market in its pursuit of "the shape of the market" toward the next generation. - (2) Launch, invigorate, and develop the comprehensive exchange

-JPX Group will evolve into a leading global derivatives market via early business combination with Tokyo Commodity Exchange, Inc., generating a more vibrant market in Japan.

-(3) Diversify and propel data services into the next generation

-JPX Group will explore its new business models as an exchange by creating highly convenient data services emerging from an open and innovative framework.

-(4) Develop a foundation to support the future of JPX Group's business and society

-JPX Group will keep its market robust as a secure infrastructure through means such as developing and managing reliable IT systems and enforcing appropriate self-regulations.
-Furthermore, JPX Group will contribute to a sustainable society by raising financial literacy in an aged society and advocating for ESG investment.
+JPX Group will invigorate its derivatives market and evolve it into a leading global market, while swiftly generating synergies from the business combination with Tokyo Commodity Exchange, Inc. - (3) Diversify and propel data services into the next generation JPX Group will explore its new business model as an exchange by creating highly convenient data services emerging from an open and innovative framework. - (4) Develop a foundation to support the future of JPX Group's business and the society JPX Group will keep its market robust as a market infrastructure by means such as developing and managing reliable IT systems and enforcing appropriate self-regulations.
+Furthermore, JPX Group will strengthen cyber-security measures and improve preparedness for the risk of natural disasters.

+Furthermore, in upholding its responsibility as a part of social infrastructure, JPX Group aims to ensure that market operations are not impacted by the spread of the novel coronavirus by making sure these operations are stable.
+To this end, as well as implementing various responses to prevent the spread of infections based on the government's Basic Policies for Novel Coronavirus Disease Control, JPX Group has established a BCP Emergency Headquarters, and is flexibly implementing measures needed to ensure the health of employees and continued operations.